-Fifth disease is a viral illness that is associated with exanthem.
-Exanthem is another name for a rash or skin eruption.
-It is spread from one child to another through direct contact with discharge from the nose and throat.
+Fifth disease is a viral illness that causes a condition called an exanthem.
+An exanthem is another name for a rash or skin eruption.
+Fifth disease is also known as erythema infectiosum and as "slapped cheek" disease because the rash can cause a child's cheeks to become quite red.
+Fifth disease is spread from one child to another through direct contact with fluid from the nose and throat.
 It can also be spread through contact with infected blood.
-It is moderately contagious and usually does not include a high fever, as seen with some other viral skin conditions.
+It is moderately contagious.

 Fifth disease is usually a mild illness.
 However, parvovirus B19 infection may cause an acute severe anemia in persons with sickle-cell disease or immune deficiencies.
 There is a small risk of fetal death if fifth disease is acquired during pregnancy.

-The symptoms of fifth disease may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of fifth disease are similar to other conditions or medical problems.
+Always see your child's healthcare provider for a diagnosis.

-The goal of treatment for fifth disease is to help decrease the severity of the symptoms.
+The goal of treatment is to help reduce symptoms.
 Since it is a viral infection, there is no cure for fifth disease.
 Treatment may include:

 The best ways to keep fifth disease and other illnesses from spreading include hand-washing with soapy water, and covering the mouth and nose when coughing or sneezing.